gabeorosan/manabou/README.md

     Open your browser to the address provided (usually `http://localhost:5001`).

 4. **Usage:**
-    press a/s/d/f to select an answer, e for Gemini's explanation, r to (review) toggle the sidebar of vocab words, and space to go to the next question.
+    press a/s/d/f to select an answer, e for Gemini's explanation, and space to go to the next question.